Aaditya Thackeray

 Aaditya Uddhav Thackeray (born 13 June 1990) is an Indian politician who served as a Cabinet Minister of Higher Education, Cabinet Minister of Tourism and Environment for the Government of Maharashtra.
-He is also an MLA of the Maharashtra Legislative Assembly from Worli, Mumbai.
+He is also an member of the Maharashtra Legislative Assembly from Worli, Mumbai.
 He is the son of Uddhav Thackeray, an Indian politician who served as the 19th Chief Minister of Maharashtra, leader of the Shiv Sena (UBT), and grandson of Balasaheb Thackeray.
 He is the President of Yuva Sena, a youth wing of Shiv Sena.
 He was a Maharashtra Cabinet minister and was inducted as a cabinet minister in the state cabinet on 30 December 2019.

+Add controversies - Disha Salian/ shushant singh murder case allegations, allegations of involvement and connections with drugs.

 Early life

 Thackeray was born to Uddhav Thackeray and Rashmi.
 He has a younger brother, Tejas.
 He completed his schooling from Bombay Scottish School in Mahim, South Mumbai and the Dhirubhai Ambani International School for grades 11 and 12.
 Thackeray later obtained a BA History degree while studying at St. Xavier's College in Fort, South Mumbai.
 He obtained his law degree from Kishinchand Chellaram Law College in Churchgate, South Mumbai, where he earned his LLB degree.